Pleasantville school board ratifies bus driver contract

 “The two major factors for us during negotiations on both sides was retainage of employees, because it’s hard to get people today to come with a CDL license and everything, so if you lose an employee, it’s very hard to replace,” Henshaw said.

-King said that at the meeting there was a particular need to add more full-time drivers to the district, so they could better manage their workload and give more consistency to their schedules.
-The prominence of part-time drivers, King said, often leaves the relatively smaller fleet of the full-time drivers to handle after-school and other non-regular assignments in the school district.
-He had previously said that the part-time drivers do not collect the benefits that their full-time counterparts enjoy and so were particularly vulnerable to being poached away by a private-sector offer.
+King said there was a particular need to add more full-time drivers to the district, so they could better manage their workload and give more consistency to their schedules.
+The prominence of part-time drivers, King said, often leaves the relatively smaller fleet of full-time drivers to handle after-school and other non-regular assignments in the district.
+He had previously said the part-time drivers do not collect the benefits that their full-time counterparts have and so were particularly vulnerable to being poached by a private-sector offer.
 Of the 27 total bus drivers at Pleasantville, King said 18 drove part time.

 A report from the federal Bureau of Labor Statistics published in May 2022 found the average hourly wage for elementary and secondary school bus drivers was $19.45.

 The current collective bargaining agreement scheduled $1-per-hour pay increases on July 1 of 2020, 2021 and 2022 and runs through the end of June.
-The new contract runs from July 1, 2023 to June 30, 2026.
-Details about pay were not included on the version of the contract available on the district website.
+The new contract runs from July 1, 2023, to June 30, 2026.
+Details about pay were not included in the version of the contract available on the district website.

 Contact Chris Doyle